matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 zksync = { git = "https://github.com/matter-labs/zksync", version = "0.1.1" }
 ```

-Unfortunately, the SDK is not currently published on <crates.io>; thus specifying the dependency through the repository is
+Unfortunately, the SDK is not currently published on <crates.io>; thus specifying the dependency from the repository is
 the only option.

 ## Connecting to the zkSync network